 Work sent through the mail must be accompanied by a self-addressed and stamped envelope if you want a reply.
 If you are making simultaneous submissions to other publishers, state that information in your query letter.
 It takes over a month for them to respond to most queries, so take that into consideration.
 It seems like they have a very clear marketing plan for most books, which is a good thing.
 This is one reason why they are only interested in such a narrow range of publications.
-Tilbury House was recently bought by new owners, but they seem to be committed to continuing the vision of the previous owners and very little has changed.

 If you are interested in learning more or submitting work, please visit their website here.